 The UT Gardens, one of the official state botanical gardens of Tennessee, is also free to visit.
 The garden offers a variety of tours, lectures, workshops, and special events throughout the year.

 We are Volunteers, and Volunteers give back and are involved in their communities.
 The Carnegie Foundation recognizes UT as a community-engaged institution, making us one of only 52 universities that the foundation designated as “Community Engaged” with “Very High Research Activity.”
-Learn more about how UT integrates community engagement with its land-grant mission of research, teaching, and outreach on the Office of Community Engagement and Outreach website.
+Learn more about how UTK integrates community engagement with its land-grant mission of research, teaching, and outreach on the Office of Community Engagement and Outreach website.
+There you’ll learn more about how we touch every county in the state and how you can get involved and truly make a difference!

 Interested in finding ways you can get involved in leadership and service offerings on campus and in the community?
 Visit the Center for Leadership and Service website to view a list of faculty and staff resources.